 Research Conducted through Grant Activities

 Rural Child Poverty Nutrition Center

 The purpose of this grant is to establish the Rural Child Poverty Nutrition Center (RCPNC) at the University of Kentucky.
 The objective of the Center is to reduce child food insecurity by improving program coordination among USDA-FNS Child Nutrition Programs and other nutrition assistance programs.
 RCPNC has formed strategic partnerships to ensure successful program implementation, relying on guidance in terms of content area expertise, technology, training, and outreach.
-The University of Kentucky will manage sub-grantees who have proposed creative strategies to increase participation in these programs among families with children in persistently poor rural counties in 15 states.
-Sub-grantees’ programs will be evaluated using qualitative and quantitative methodologies, and evaluation findings and implementation strategies will be widely disseminated.
-The final report of project activities will be submitted to FNS in June 2019.
+The University of Kentucky manages sub-grantees who have proposed creative strategies to increase participation in these programs among families with children in persistently poor rural counties in 15 states.
+Sub-grantees’ programs are evaluated using qualitative and quantitative methodologies; evaluation findings and implementation strategies will be widely disseminated.
+The final report of project activities will be submitted to FNS in the summer of 2019.